EvWilson/spelunk.nvim/README.md

 	enable_status_col_display = false,
 	-- The character rendered before the currently selected bookmark in the UI cursor_character = '>',
+    -- Set whether or not to persist bookmarks per git branch persist_by_git_branch = false,
 }
 ```